Tubbz-alt/ADTKM/configuration.md

-# ADTKM Usage Examples
+# ADTKM Further Configuration
-This guide will give examples for commonly used commands and features that come with the installed packages needed for the project.
-You can get a feel for the functionality here and either conduct your own tests or follow the [walkthrough](./walkthrough.md) we put together.
+This guide will showcase how to further configure the devices once everything is installed.
+These tweaks could be necessary for you depending on how you want the devices to function.
+You can get a feel for the functionality here and either conduct your own tests or continue onto the [walkthrough](./walkthrough.md) we put together.

 ## Configuring Samba
 Use the `samba-tool` command to bring up the configuration menu for Samba.
 This will let you control everything about Samba that you should ever need to tweak.